wltrimbl/2014-01-08-iastate/lessons/swc-r/r_tutorial.md

 ---
 ###<a name="challenge2"></a><font color='red'>Challenge Exercises</font>

+#### Exercise 1.

-1. Write a function to calculate standard error, and then use ddply to calculate the standard error of gene counts for each phylum.
+Write a function to calculate standard error, and then use ddply to calculate the standard error of gene counts for each phylum.
 Check the output and discuss any differences/ strange results that you may generate.

+#### Exercise 2.

-2. Generate a publication ready plot of average genome size across phyla with error bars using ddply and ggplot.
+Generate a publication ready bar chart plot of average genome size across phyla with error bars using ddply and ggplot.

+#### Exercise 3.

-3. From the microbial_genomes dataframe, generate a publication ready scatterplot showing the correlation of genome size (x) and gene count (y) and color points based on phyla.
+From the microbial_genomes dataframe, generate a publication ready scatterplot showing the correlation of genome size (x) and gene count (y) and color points based on phyla.
    * Hint:replace phylum with genome size in ggplot and add another argument, `color=…`, to the `aes()` of `geom_point()` (`geom_pointrange(aes(...,color=…)`)

 ---